Expressionism Art Style

 Expressionist Artists in Paris

-Paris was not as avowedly expressionist as cities in Germany, but many of its greatest painters explored expressionism at some point during the first two decades of the 20th century.
+Paris was not as avowedly expressionist as cities in Germany, but many of the 20th century painters associated with the Paris School explored expressionism at some point during the first two decades of the 20th century.
 Arguably the four greatest expressionists of the Ecole de Paris were Frank Kupka (1871-1957), Amedeo Modigliani (1884-1920), Chaim Soutine (1894-1943) and Pablo Picasso (1881-1973).
 The last three were collected in particular by Dr Albert C Barnes (1872-1951) and by Samuel Courtauld (1876-1947).

 WHAT OUR EDITOR THINKS OF EXPRESSIONIST ART